buhinalba/PokeShop/README.md

 4. As a User, I want to have an index page, where I can filter Products by Suppliers so that I can browse Products by Suppliers too.
     - Given I have Products and Suppliers listed on the index page when I click on a Supplier's name then ensure it displays the Products only for the selected Supplier

-5. As a User, I want to have a Shopping Cart so that I can add products which I want to buy.
+5. As a User, I want to have a Shopping Cart so that I can add pokemons which I want to buy.
     - Given I have a Product list and the Products have an "Add to cart" button when I click on the "Add to cart" button then ensure it creates a new Order for storing cart data of the User and ensure it creates a new LineItem with the quanity (default: 1) and price (the price of the Product) and ensure it stores this data on the server
     - Given I have a Product list and the Products have an "Add to cart" button when I click on the "Add to cart" button then ensure the number of cart items is displayed in the Page header